 ELYZA Japanese Llama 2 7B vs Sarvam-M Multilingual Hybrid

 ELYZA Japanese Llama 2 7B (2023) and Sarvam-M Multilingual Hybrid (2025) are compact production models from ELYZA and Sarvam.ai.
-ELYZA Japanese Llama 2 7B ships a not-yet-sourced context window, while Sarvam-M Multilingual Hybrid ships a 128K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
-It focuses on practical selection signals rather than broad model-family marketing.
+ELYZA Japanese Llama 2 7B ships a not-yet-sourced context window, while Sarvam-M Multilingual Hybrid ships a 128k-token context window.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 Sarvam-M Multilingual Hybrid is safer overall; choose ELYZA Japanese Llama 2 7B when provider fit matters.